 I have only touched on a few of the basics of the Instant Pot.
 Is it life-changing?
 For me, no. Everything it does can be done on the stove or in a crock pot as long as you have planned ahead.
 Is it worth the money?
 I can’t answer that for you, but I really do love mine.
-It is the only way I do hard-boiled eggs now because they are so much easier to peel.
+It is the only way I cook hard-boiled eggs now because they are so much easier to peel.
 Anytime I have to brown meat for a slow cooker recipe, I pull out my Instant Pot so I only dirty one pan.

 Only you can decide whether or not you need one, but hopefully this article has given you some things to think about and help you make a decision.
 If you need more information (or already have a pressure cooker) you can check out some recipe books to give you some ideas of ways to use it.
 Hip Pressure Cooking, Great Food Fast, and Pressure Perfect are three books that come highly recommended.
 There are also many online sites with yummy looking recipes.
 Here and here are two.

 So tell me… Do you own an Instant Pot?
 What is your favorite dish to make an electric pressure cooker?